vkarpov15/thecodebarbarian.com/lib/posts/20170112_mongodb_graphlookup.md

       connectFromField: 'actors', // Match actors in one movie...
       connectToField: 'actors', // to actors in another movie
       as: 'connections',
-      // Add a 'steps' property to each connections subdoc that contains
+      // Add a 'steps' property to each connections' subdoc that contains
       // the number of steps needed to get to this movie
       depthField: 'steps'
     }